Quizz1Cal/odds-n-evens/README.md

 IMPLEMENTATION HISTORY:
 - Draft 1: Attempt to create nodes, each storing boards, moves, player tags.
 This was deemed to be highly inefficient with memory and time.
 - Draft 2: Attempt to create nodes with reduced memory demand by only storing moves made; boards are implicitly inferred.
 - Draft 3: Attempted to and then foregave deletion of un-necessary pathways.
-Incorporated a simulator and an "AI" functioanality so that upon execution, a user can play against a computer, or against a second player on same computer (or themselves).
+Incorporated a simulator and an "AI" functionality so that upon execution, a user can play against a computer, or against a second player on same computer (or themselves).

 Author: Callum Holmes
 Creator of game, to my knowledge: Thomas in my MAST20009 tutorial